Research

 Discovery of Light as Spatial Medium

-Encountered lighting designer Satoshi Uchihara and garden designer Shunmyo Masuno, which deepened an interest in light and Japanese spatial aesthetics such as mitate.
-Inspired by Jun’ichirō Tanizaki’s In Praise of Shadows, created the installation Boundary of Light and Shadow (2013), which received the Grand Prize in the Architect’s Lighting Competition.
-Produced MIRAGE CUBE (2015), exploring optical phenomena and spatial perception.
+Through engagements with lighting designer Satoshi Uchihara and Japanese garden designer Shunmyo Masuno, his interest deepened in light and Japanese spatial aesthetics such as mitate.
+He received the Grand Prize in the JIA Architect’s Lighting Competition for the lighting work Boundary of Light and Shadow (2013), inspired by Jun’ichirō Tanizaki’s In Praise of Shadows.
+With MIRAGE CUBE (2015), a full-scale spatial work, he explored the relationship between optical phenomena and spatial perception.

 2016–2018